php-fig/fig-standards/bylaws/004-psr-workflow.md

 the Sponsors may agree upon a new Editor.
 An Editor is assumed to also be a Contributor to a PSR.

 **Sponsor:** A voting member who officially supports a proposal.
 Each PSR MUST have two Sponsors.
-A Sponsor MAY NOT be the Editor or a Contributor.
+A Sponsor MAY NOT be the Editor, but could be a Contributor.
 A Sponsor MAY step down to become the Editor or a Contributor for a PSR by posting a message to the Mailing List.
 In this case, a new Sponsor must be found.
 Should a vote be underway with a sponsor who does not consider themselves active listed in the meta document, they should raise an objection on the Mailing List.
 The vote will then be invalidated until a